CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 This camera here is specifically designed for professional videography on the go.
 No, it’s not my verdict alone.
 Most Sony RX100 VII reviews will tell you the same.
 It has 4K HDR (HLG) video that it captures using full pixel readout without pixel binning.

-You may also like: Best Cameras for Snorkeling in 2023 (Take Great Underwater Photos!)
+You may also like: 10 Best Compact Cameras in 2023

 For the laymen and common folk out there, “Pixel Binning” is a clocking scheme used in digital cameras to combine the charge collected by several adjacent CCD pixels, and is designed to reduce noise and improve the signal-to-noise ratio and frame rate.